-SEO Methodology: How I SEO.
+SEO Methodology: How Waymaker SEO does SEO.

-I can explain even the most complex systems simply.
+SEO Methodology can be a complex system.
+However, I can explain even the most complex systems simply.
 You lose some of the nuances, but one should communicate the gist of what one is trying to do and accomplish.

-I created a flowchart to show how Search Engines Index your site and how my Methodology addresses this system.
+I created a flowchart to show how Search Engines Index your site and how my SEO Methodology addresses this system.

 My SEO Methodology